coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 With a sap (blackjack) or an unarmed strike, a rogue can make a sneak attack that deals nonlethal damage instead of lethal damage.
-She cannot use a weapon that deals lethal damage to deal nonlethal damage in a sneak attack, not even with the usual --4 penalty.
+She cannot use a weapon that deals lethal damage to deal nonlethal damage in a sneak attack, not even with the usual –4 penalty.

-A rogue can sneak attack only living creatures with discernible anatomies---undead, constructs, oozes, plants, and incorporeal creatures lack vital areas to attack.
+A rogue can sneak attack only living creatures with discernible anatomies—undead, constructs, oozes, plants, and incorporeal creatures lack vital areas to attack.
 Any creature that is immune to critical hits is not vulnerable to sneak attacks.
 The rogue must be able to see the target well enough to pick out a vital spot and must be able to reach